saulpw/visidata/docs/contributing.md

 ---
+eleventyNavigation:
-title: Checklists for Contributing to VisiData
+  key: Checklists for Contributing to VisiData
 order: 99
 ---